Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Graph theory background

 \begin{prop}[see appendix B of \cite{Li:2011mi}] We have the following equality:

 In particular, every term of the numerator also appears in the denominator, so we have

 \end{prop}

-\begin{rem} If we view graphs as discrete spaces, the incidence matrix can be viewed as de Rham differential.
-Then $d^{-1}_{\vec{\Gamma}}(t)_{ei}$ can be viewed as the Green's function of de Rham differential on a graph.
-This might explains the importance of $d^{-1}_{\vec{\Gamma}}(t)_{ei}$. \end{rem}
+\begin{rem} If we view graphs as discrete spaces, the incidence matrix can be viewed as the de Rham differential.
+Then $d^{-1}_{\vec{\Gamma}}(t)_{ei}$ can be viewed as the Green's function of the de Rham differential on a graph.
+This might explain the importance of $d^{-1}_{\vec{\Gamma}}(t)_{ei}$. \end{rem}